Semiclassical limit of Liouville Field Theory: Solving the modified Liouville equation

 \section{Solving the modified Liouville equation}

 This section is devoted to solving the (eventually singular) Liouville equation as well as some variants.
-The technics developed here are known in the community of differential geometry and are close to \cite{battaglia}.
+The techniques developed here are known in the differential geometry community and are close to \cite{battaglia}.
 Yet, we have not found references corresponding exactly to the results we need.
 Furthermore, the proofs are rather elementary and may help the reader (not necessarily familiar with these equations) to understand how it works.

 \begin{theorem} For every function $f$ belonging to $H^1_0(\U)$, the equation admits a weak solution on $\U$ which is H\"older continuous $C^{1,\alpha}(\U)$ for all $\alpha<1$. \end{theorem}

 {\it Proof.} Let us consider the solution $g\in H^1_0(\U)$ of the equation $\triangle g=-2\pi f$ with boundary condition $g_{|\partial \U}=0$.
 Let us set $h(x)=8\pi^2 \Lambda e^{g(x)}$.
 It is then readily seen that $U$ is a weak solution to \eqref{blanc} if and only if $V=U-g$ is a weak solution to